eregon/benchmark-interface/README.md

 about all the benchmarks in a file being the 'benchmark set'.

-If `benchmark` is for some reason overloaded, you can also use `Benchmarkable.benchmark`.
+If `benchmark` is for some reason overloaded, you can also use `Benchmark-Interface.benchmark`.

 ## Frontends

-If you already have benchmarks written for a different system you can run those with Benchmarkable.
+If you already have benchmarks written for a different system you can run those with Benchmark-Interface.

 Supported frontends are:

-* Benchmarkable
+* Benchmark-Interface
 * MRI's benchmarks
 * The `benchmark` standard library (`measure`, `bm`, `bmbm` and so on)
 * RBench